 Experts are the only archetype to show well-rounded performance in all seven skills areas.
 From there, the other archetypes have more pronounced strengths and weaknesses.
-And after identifying reps’ strengths and weaknesses, the most important thing sales managers can do is to focus training to best address their team’s (and each rep’s) weaknesses.
+And after identifying reps’ strengths and weaknesses, the most important thing sales managers can do is to focus effective sales training that best address their team’s (and each rep’s) weaknesses.

 Take Closers, for example, who have strengths in “rising to the challenge, customer interaction, the sales pitch, and presentation & rapport,” but also have weaknesses in “storytelling and company presentation.”
 On one hand, Closers are often able to pull of some very big deals and effectively counter customer objections.
 On the other hand, their smooth-talking style can put some customers off.
 Helping these Closers with light-touch mentoring is exactly what sales managers need to do, but that doesn’t necessarily work across the board.

 Focusers are salespeople who “know their products cold and believe deeply in them, but lack in confidence.”
-Effective training for these salespeople involves building better listening skills and improving customer interactions.
+Effective sales training for these salespeople involves building better listening skills and improving customer interactions.
 There are five other types of salespeople as noted by HBR’s study, but their deficiencies in sales are larger than these three core archetypes.
 This isn’t to say that the other types of salespeople are bad, but they were less effective in meeting significant sales milestones when surveyed by HBR.
-This is why, as tempting as it might be to train an entire sales team on the same points, different styles—and different weaknesses—need different coaching to flourish.
+This is why, as tempting as it might be to train an entire sales team on the same points, different styles—and different weaknesses—need different coaching and different types of sales training to flourish.

 So how then do sales managers train on the strengths and weaknesses of their teams?
 One tactic is to democratize the effort of building effective sales training.
 HBR suggests harnessing the information and insights that sales team Experts have, for the benefit of the rest of the team: